 Harry Potter Butterbeer Ice Cream

 Are you a huge butterbeer fan?
 Have you tried our Frozen Butterbeer Recipe?
 What about our Hot Butterbeer Recipe?
 They are as close to the official Universal Orlando’s Wizarding World of Harry Potter Butterbeer as I have ever tasted!
-We love all things Harry Potter and this Ultimate Collection of Harry Potter Ideas will be your go to resource!

 - Heavy Whipping Cream